ani-ferreira/portfolio/src/data/projects/expedientes.md

 ---
 title: Control de expedientes
-stack: REACT - MONGO.DB - EXPRESS - NODE
+stack: REACT - MONGO.DB - EXPRESS - NODE - BOOTSTRAP
 description: This app was designed for lawyers.
 It allows them to keep track of every move that the files make.
 This moves can be uploaded, edited and deleted.
 It has a folder for each client.
-Data is saved in Mongo database.
+Data is stored in Mongo database.
 slug: expedientes
 main: true
 sequence: 1